chef/automate/components/automate-chef-io/content/docs/policies.md

 ### Custom Policies

 *Custom* policies are policies that you create for your own needs.
 You can add, edit, and delete policy statements in your custom policies.
+Chef Automate ships with two additional custom policies users find helpful, Compliance Viewers and Compliance Editors, that can be modified like other custom policies.

 ## Managing Policies